Maxwell Atoms

-Adam Maxwell Burton, known professionally as Maxwell Atoms, is an American animator, screenwriter, storyboard artist, and voice actor.
+Adam Maxwell Burton, known professionally as Maxwell Atoms, is an American animator, screenwriter, storyboard artist and voice actor.
 He is the creator of the Cartoon Network series Grim & Evil and its subsequent spin-offs, The Grim Adventures of Billy & Mandy and Evil Con Carne.

 Career

-Atoms is the creator of Cartoon Network's animated television series The Grim Adventures of Billy & Mandy, Evil Con Carne, and has developed a Billy & Mandy spin-off Halloween special called Underfist: Halloween Bash.
+Atoms is the creator of Cartoon Network's animated television series The Grim Adventures of Billy & Mandy, Evil Con Carne, and developed a Billy & Mandy spin-off Halloween special called Underfist: Halloween Bash.
 Atoms attended the University of the Arts in Philadelphia.
 Before he started working on his own series, Atoms was an intern at Film Roman, a freelance artist at Warner Bros., had a brief stint at WildBrain, and had also worked on The Twisted Tales of Felix the Cat.
 Atoms got a job at Hanna-Barbera and as a story and storyboard artist on Cow and Chicken and I Am Weasel.
 Atoms also performed the voice of Jeff the Spider and Piff on The Grim Adventures of Billy & Mandy, and voiced Cod Commando on Evil Con Carne.
-He also voiced several additional characters in the TV-movie Billy & Mandy's Big Boogey Adventure.
+He also voiced several additional characters in the TV movie Billy & Mandy's Big Boogey Adventure.

 Atoms is good friends with fellow animator Mr. Warburton, creator of Codename: Kids Next Door and C. H. Greenblatt, the creator of Chowder and Harvey Beaks and developer and executive producer of Jellystone!.
-He and Warburton have made multiple references to each other's shows and have made a crossover half-hour special, The Grim Adventures of the Kids Next Door.
+He and Warburton have made multiple references to each other's shows and a half-hour crossover special, The Grim Adventures of the Kids Next Door.
 As for C. H., he voiced the character Fred Fredburger in several episodes of Billy & Mandy, alongside a brief cameo of Chowder in Underfist.
 Atoms was also an executive producer and voice actor of the Disney show Fish Hooks with Noah Z. Jones.

-As of 2012, Atoms begun developing a new project entitled Dead Meat, "an awesome black comedy/buddy action/puppet gore web series", which was still in production as of January 2020 and had a successful Kickstarter campaign as of November 15, 2013.
+In 2012, Atoms begun developing a new project entitled Dead Meat, "an awesome black comedy/buddy action/puppet gore web series", which was still in production by January 2020 and had a successful Kickstarter campaign by November 15, 2013.
 In an interview in 2013, Atoms stated that the series would be posted somewhere on the internet once it is finished.
 In early 2014, Atoms stated that he hopes to get the series released in 2015.
 This fell through and, in early 2020, Atoms announced that the project is shelved indefinitely and all backers will be refunded due to expensive costs and contractual issues.
-(Note: Also see his posts on March 10, 2020, March 17, 2020, and June 15, 2020 for further confirmation of the project ending, along with the original post on Kickstarter.)
+(Note: Also see his posts on March 10, 2020, March 17, 2020, and June 15, 2020 for further confirmation of the project ending, along with the on Kickstarter.)
 In 2016, he began working on a new series called Bunnicula.
-The show ended in 2018.

-In 2020, he provided several additional voices for the adult animated web series Hazbin Hotel, as he met creator Vivienne Medrano during work on Dead Meat.
-He serves as a storyboard supervisor on The Patrick Star Show.
+In 2019, he provided several additional voices for the adult animated web series Hazbin Hotel, as he met creator Vivienne Medrano during work on Dead Meat.
+In 2023, he served as a storyboard supervisor on The Patrick Star Show.

 Personal life

 Atoms lives in Los Angeles.
-He has autism spectrum disorder.
+He has Asperger syndrome.